lizmat/raku-all-modules/frithnanth/perl6-Desktop-Notify/README.md

 ## Threading safety

-Desktop::Notify offers a simple interface which provides an `error` class member, which is automatically used by the functions which need it.
+Desktop::Notify offers a simple interface which provides an `error` class member, which is automatically used by the functions that need it.
 Since `error` is a shared class member, if a program makes use of threading, its value might be written by another thread before it's been read.
 In this case one can declare their own GError variables: